Part-time Accounting Certificate

-This part-time Certificate in Accounting Program concentrates on some of the basics of Accounting.
-Students will be introduced to a variety of Accounting concepts and topics, in addition to Accounting related courses such as Quickbooks, Payroll, Taxation, and Business Law.
-The program is designed to help individuals who are new to this field, to learn about its concepts and gain more exposure to the field of Accounting.
-This course is suitable for students with no prior accounting experience, as well as working professionals due to the flexible class schedule.
+The Part-time Accounting Certificate program is designed to help individuals who are new to accounting and hope to learn about its concepts and gain more exposure to the field of Accounting.
+This program is suitable for students with no prior accounting experience, as well as working professionals due to the flexible class schedule.

 Create Career Opportunities